Get Fair Alimony in Wisconsin

 Reimbursement spousal support was created to pay back a spouse for expenses that were the direct result of the other spouse.
 The most common example is to pay back the cost of higher education if one spouse worked to pay for the other spouse’s education.
 The person who is responsible for paying the other spouse back can do it all at once in a lump sum or over an agreed upon period of time.

-Lump-sum, since it is paid in full, it doesn’t factor in future events or circumstantial changes.
+Lump-sum, since it’s paid in full, doesn’t factor in future events or circumstantial changes.
 Due to the permanent nature of it, you’ll want to make sure an experienced family law attorney has worked with you on your case because the outcome can’t be overturned for any reason.